Policies of General Applicability

 Dogs at Lilac: Dogs are not allowed on the premises or grounds of Asbury Church.

 After-Lilac Giveaways: Please refrain from bringing items to give away during play time after classes.
-The Board will be organizing fall and spring giveaways.
+The Board will be organizing periodic giveaways.